Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Experiments

-\boldparagraph{Highlights.} Path-wise modeling achieves best $F_1$ score on the both subgraph around the junction points and the overall graph across two popular datasets (nuScenes and Argoverse2), while running at the fastest inference speed.
-The designed Path2Graph algorithm has negligible cost in translating predicted paths into directed lane graph (from 16.5 FPS to 15.6 FPS).
+\boldparagraph{Highlights.} Path-wise modeling achieves the best $F_1$ score on the both subgraph around the junction points and the overall graph across two popular datasets (nuScenes and Argoverse2), while running at the fastest inference speed.
+The designed Path2Graph algorithm has negligible cost in translating predicted paths into a directed lane graph (from 16.5 FPS to 15.6 FPS).

-\boldparagraph{Path-wise \vs pixel-wise.} Thanks to the high-resolution output of the segmentation model, pixel-wise modeling exhibits comparable precision for sub graph construction and overall graph construction.
-Nevertheless, the notorious fragmentation and oversmooth issues of segmentation methods make it hard to keep the continuity across pixels and distinguish the fine-grained subgraph around the junction points, leading to much lower recall compared to path-wise modeling.
-The sophiscated and prone-to-fail post-processing also adds enormous cost at inference to convert the segmentation output into vectorized lane graph.
-Compared to it, the path-wise modeling demonstrates higher lane graph construction quality and 2x faster inference speed on both nuScenes and Argoverse2 datasets.
+\boldparagraph{Path-wise \vs pixel-wise.} Thanks to the high-resolution output of the segmentation model, pixel-wise modeling exhibits comparable precision for subgraph construction and overall graph construction.
+Nevertheless, the notorious fragmentation and oversmooth issues of segmentation methods make it hard to maintain continuity across pixels and distinguish the fine-grained subgraph around the junction points, leading to much lower recall compared to path-wise modeling.
+In comparison, path-wise modeling demonstrates higher lane graph construction quality and 2x faster inference speed.

-\boldparagraph{Path-wise \vs piece-wise.} Path-wise modeling outperforms piece-wise modeling on all metrics (precision, recall, parameter size, FPS).
-Even euipped with the same advanced Transformer decoder proposed in \cite{maptr}, our path-wise LaneGAP still significantly outperforms piece-wise MapTR, which validates the effectiveness of our proposed continuity-preserving modeling.
+\boldparagraph{Path-wise \vs piece-wise.} Path-wise modeling outperforms piece-wise modeling on all metrics.
+Even equipped with the same advanced Transformer decoder proposed in \cite{maptr}, our path-wise LaneGAP still significantly outperforms piece-wise MapTR, which validates the effectiveness.